Bill Crisp Senior Center

 Birthday Club

 Celebrate YOU with our Birthday Club!
 Bring a potluck dish.
 Dessert will be provided.
-Participants that are celebrating a birthday each month will be eligible to attend.
+Participants that are celebrating a birthday each month will be eligible to attend and may bring one guest.
 Pre-registration is required.

 55+; 3rd Wed. of each month; 3-5 pm; Free